markwisdomreeves/teamtreehouse-project--2/README.md

 teamtreehouse - project - #2

+I am going for “Exceeds Expectations” grade in this project.

 1. Pagination Link and a Searchable Form project
 2. The requirement for this project is to use only Vanilla or pure JavaScript and to also use a modern web development techniques like Unobtrusive JavaScript